rdonosob1/Surfs_up/README.md

 As the images show, there are three important differences between the temperature recorded during June and the temperature recorded during December.
 -	The number of observations during June is 1,700.00, while in December there is only 1,517.00.
 However, the standard deviation (std) in December is higher than the one in June.
--	The first quartile of summary statistics for December shows a temperature of 69 while the one for June shows a temperature of 73, while the 3rd quartile for December shows a temperature of 74 while the one for June has 77.
+-	The first quartile of summary statistics for December shows a temperature of 69 °F, while the one for June shows a temperature of 73 °F. Likewise, the 3rd quartile for December shows a temperature of 74 °F while the one for June has 77 °F.
--	The minimum temperature recorded in December is 59 F, while the minimum temperature recorded during June is 64.
-Likewise, the first and second results detailed above, this corroborates and confirms why the std of December is higher that the std for June again.
+-	The minimum temperature recorded in December is 59 °F, while the minimum temperature recorded during June is 64 °F. Likewise, the first and second results detailed above, this corroborates and confirms why the std of December is higher that the std for June again.

 ## Summary
 Finally, it is clear than December turns to be just a little colder than June, but nothing really different.
-It shows that the average temperature in Oahu during the entire year is steady, so it is around 71-75 degrees.
+It shows that the average temperature in Oahu during the entire year is steady, so it is around 71-75 °F.

 ### Recommendations
 Other queries that should be important to run in order to get more data would be the following: